Seeing the wood for the trees in your data

 It’s easy to start measuring what we call ‘vanity’ metrics.
 Things that may look good and shiny in a report or presentation but don’t actually make a positive impact on your business.
 Make sure you stay focused on the business goal and measure.
 Your marketing strategy is there to deliver on your business goals, so the two should be aligned on the main metrics of success.

-Attribute marketing performance to an appropriate metric
+How to measure the effectiveness of a digital marketing campaign: Attribute marketing performance to an appropriate metric

 Most marketing investment is used with the aim of generating revenue but a lot of marketing activities don’t necessarily directly lead to a sale.
 There are multiple steps in between someone first becoming aware of a business, brand, product or service and making that purchase.